Our children should learn to value our differences as together, our differing cultures strengthen society…

 Several years ago, Singaporeans were shocked by a Facebook post from an admin assistant who stated that she was told she could not wear a hijab.
 This incident came shortly after a Chinese boy was heard in a cinema saying he didn’t want to “sit beside Malay people”?

 Yet, the phrase “…regardless of race, language or religion…” is enshrined in Singapore’s National Pledge and every Singaporean child recites it daily in school.
 So, where is the tolerance and understanding?

 Comments Fiona Walker, CEO and principal of schools of Julia Gabriel Centre Singapore, “There is really no excuse to not be tolerant in Singapore, we all work together and live together, celebrate each others festivals and celebrations.

 “My children were both born and bred in Singapore and have closets that include clothes for Hari Raya, Chinese New Year and Deepavali.
 Racial intolerance stems from two things, fear of the unknown and ignorance.”

 So how do you teach a child to be open and tolerant of other cultures, tribes, people?
-Says Walker, “When a child says something that may be insensitive instead of getting angry ask yourself ‘how can I teach this child to think differently, how can I open up their mind’?”
+Walker says, “When a child says something that may be insensitive instead of getting angry ask yourself ‘how can I teach this child to think differently, how can I open up their mind’?”

-Dr Jacqueline Chung, senior principal and academic director for St James’ Church Kindergarten (Harding), agrees, adding that: “The best way to teach tolerance is for significant adults to model/demonstrate tolerance in your own attitude, speech and actions.”
+Dr Jacqueline Chung, senior principal and academic director for St James’ Church Kindergarten (Harding), agrees, noting, “The best way to teach tolerance is for significant adults to model/demonstrate tolerance in your own attitude, speech and actions.”